A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Abstract

 \section{Abstract}

-We propose a novel deep learning approach to efficiently perform Bayesian inference in partial differential equation (PDE) and integral equation models over potentially high-dimensional parameter spaces.
+We investigate a deep learning approach to efficiently perform Bayesian inference in partial differential equation (PDE) and integral equation models over potentially high-dimensional parameter spaces.
 The contributions of this paper are two-fold; the first is the introduction of a neural network approach to approximating the solutions of Fredholm and Volterra integral equations of the first and second kind.
-The second is the description of a deep surrogate model which allows for efficient sampling from a Bayesian posterior distribution in which the likelihood depends on the solutions of PDEs or integral equations.
-For the latter, our method relies on the approximate representation of parametric solutions by neural networks.
-This deep learning approach allows the accurate and efficient approximation of parametric solutions in significantly higher dimensions than is possible using classical techniques.
-Since the approximated solutions are very cheap to evaluate, the solutions of Bayesian inverse problems over large parameter spaces are tractable using Markov chain Monte Carlo.
-We demonstrate the efficiency of our method using two real-world examples; these include Bayesian inference in the PDE and integral equation case for an example from electrochemistry, and Bayesian inference of a function-valued heat-transfer parameter with applications in aviation.
+The second is the development of a new, efficient deep learning-based method for Bayesian inversion applied to problems that can be described by PDEs or integral equations.
+To achieve this we introduce a surrogate model, and demonstrate how this allows efficient sampling from a Bayesian posterior distribution in which the likelihood depends on the solutions of PDEs or integral equations.
+Our method relies on the direct approximation of parametric solutions by neural networks, without need of traditional numerical solves.
+This deep learning approach allows the accurate and efficient approximation of parametric solutions in significantly higher dimensions than is possible using classical discretisation schemes.
+Since the approximated solutions can be cheaply evaluated, the solutions of Bayesian inverse problems over large parameter spaces are efficient using Markov chain Monte Carlo.
+We demonstrate the performance of our method using two real-world examples; these include Bayesian inference in the PDE and integral equation case for an example from electrochemistry, and Bayesian inference of a function-valued heat-transfer parameter with applications in aviation.